 So, can hamsters eat avocado?

 Hamsters can eat avocado, but it’s not healthy for them.
 The acidity and fat content in it are not good for them.
-They can easily become obese if you feed it to them too frequently and there aren’t many beneficial nutrients in avocados for hamsters.
-There are many much better foods for hamsters out there that do not have the same risks associated with them that avocados do, and I highly recommend you to feed them different treats.
+They can easily become obese if you feed it them too frequently and there aren’t many beneficial nutrients in avocados for hamsters.
+There are many much better foods for hamsters out there that do not have the same risks associated with them that avocados do, and I highly recommend you feed them different treats.

 If you do decide to give your dwarf hamster avocado, make sure that you do not give them too much.
 Seriously, only a VERY small amount is more than enough for a hamster.
 Secondly, make sure that you’re only feeding it the part of the avocado that does not contain any skin or pit.
 Also, keep an eye out on your hamster afterward to ensure that it’s not developing problems with its teeth or an impacted pouch.